codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/applications/create-app-ui.md

 toc: true
 ---

+At the core of what you create are applications—the fundamental building blocks of software delivery.
+The ultimate goal is to deploy and maintain these applications efficiently, ensuring they run reliably in production.

+In Codefresh, applications are Argo CD applications that represent the Kubernetes resources deployed and managed through GitOps principles.
+By associating applications with environments or products, Codefresh adds an organizational layer that simplifies tracking and managing deployments throughout the software delivery lifecycle.

 After creating environments, let's see how to create an Argo CD application in the Codefresh UI.
 We'll create the application without resources, and then define/add resources in the next step.

+## Key features of applications in Codefresh

+* **GitOps-driven management**
+  Codefresh leverages Argo CD to ensure applications always align with their Git repository definitions, allowing declarative management and version control.

+* **Flexible creation methods**
+  Create applications in Applications can be created manually in the Codefresh UI, imported from an existing Argo CD instance, or defined programmatically using YAML manifests.

 For detailed information, see [Creating Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).

-## Notes on applications

 ## Create your first application
+We'll create an application with only the required settings for this quick start.
+Use the Form editor or code directly in YAML.
+Switch between the two as you prefer.

+##### Step-by-step
 1. In the Codefresh UI, from the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard?sort=desc-lastUpdated){:target="\_blank"} dashboard.
 1. Click **Add Application** on the top-right.
 1. In the Add Application panel, add definitions for the application:
   * **Application name**: `demo-trioapp-dev` for the quick start.
-    You can see the `-dev` suffix in the application name
+    We addeded the `-dev` to the application name to differentiate it from other applications we'll create.
   * **Runtime**: The runtime to associate with the application, `demo-runtime` for the quick start.
   * **Name for YAML file**: The name of the application's configuration manifest, assigned on commit to Git.
 By default, the manifest is assigned the application name.
-    You can click the Edit icon and change the name, if needed.
+    You can click the Edit icon and change the name, if you want to.

   >**NOTE**
   You cannot change the application definitions once you continue to the Configuration settings.